 We maintain liabilities for unpaid losses and loss adjustment expenses with respect to both reported and unreported claims.
 We establish these liabilities for the purpose of covering the ultimate costs of settling all losses, including investigation and litigation costs.
 We base the amount of our liability for reported losses primarily upon a case-by-case evaluation of the type of risk involved, knowledge of the circumstances surrounding each claim, and the insurance policy provisions relating to the type of loss our policyholder incurred.
 We determine the amount of our liability for unreported losses and loss adjustment expenses on the basis of historical information by line of insurance.
 Inflation is not explicitly selected in the loss reserve analysis.
-However, historical inflation is embedded in the estimated loss reserving function through analysis of costs and trends and reviews of historical reserving results.
+However, historical inflation is embedded in the estimated loss development factors.
 We closely monitor our liabilities and update them periodically using new information on reported claims and a variety of statistical techniques.
 We do not discount our liabilities for unpaid losses and loss adjustment expense.